schellingerhout/schellingerhout.github.io/_posts/2017-12-01-sieve-of-eratosthenes.md

 Let start by defining `MaxValue`; this will be the cap when searching for primes.
 To represent that value we would need `Ceil(MaxValue/BlockSize)` blocks in our field, so that leads us to `MaxBlockIndex := Floor(MaxValue/BlockSize)`.

-We know that we start marking multiples of squares of primes, therefore we don't have to check primes greater than the integer squareroot of `MaxValue`.
+We know that we start marking multiples of squares of primes, therefore we don't have to check primes greater than the integer square root of `MaxValue`.
 This gives us `MaxValueISqrt := Trunc(Sqrt(MaxValue))`.

 Since we can set all of these as dependency on a single value we can write something like this: